chdellios/antaeus/README.md

 2. Unit testing implementation with minor refactoring.

 **Next Steps:**
 * Change billing service logic.
-Instead of Transaction rollback, i could update the invoice as FAILED in case something went wrong
+Instead of Transaction rollback, I could update the invoice as FAILED in case something went wrong
   (network or currency mismatch etc.)

+## Thursday 25 August
+1. Implementation of different invoice processing for FAILED invoices.
+2. Creation of cron job for two cases.
+The app is executed every first day of each month.
+   Another execution is made on the second day each month, charging FAILED invoices.
+3. Experimenting with flows.

+**Next Steps:**
+1. Will try to implement authorization as a POC, since the app uses a third party provider or if we are going to use it with an external service
+2. Create a currency converter.